All Episodes

 Cigar smoke is rich.

-Uh it is joyful.
+It is joyful.

 Cigarettes, I agree with you.

-And I know some of you just have have a general either health problem with being around cigarette smokers or an allergy problem or whatever.
+And I know some of you just have a general either health problem with being around cigarette smokers or an allergy problem or whatever.

-I really I like it out there.
+I really, I like it out there.

-Uh and I've toyed with it ever since I left in 84.
+And I've toyed with it ever since I left in 84.

 I loved it.

-This is even more draconian.
+But this, this is even more draconian.

 It's not the place of the government to decide if people can or cannot smoke on private property.